-Maybe you can relate?
+Can you relate?
 I ended up tucking it away.
-Now, this sweet young girl is a middle schooler and she’s not so young anymore!
-I hope she still likes this because this time I am finishing it!😁
+Now, this girl is a middle-schooler and not so young anymore!
+I hope she still likes this because this time I am finishing it.😁

 Create a custom message, choose a favorite word, a first or last name, initials, hometown, lake name, zip code, or song lyric.
 You get the idea.😃